tudelft3d/isochrones-mexico/README.md

 ## Known limitations

+- We assume that it is possible to walk at the same speed between any two adjacent hexagons (even when there's no direct road connection)
 - Issues in the Mexico City GTFS (eg Metro lines 1 and 12 in normal operation)
 - GDAL is not robust when dissolving polygons (some missing isochrones)